OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 ### Message Field Encoding

-A cross-chain message consists of a source, destination, payload, and list of attributes.
+A cross-chain message consists of a sender, receiver, payload, and list of attributes.

-#### Source & Destination
+#### Sender & Receiver

-The source account (sender) and destination account (receiver) MUST be represented using CAIP-10 account identifiers.
+The sender account (in the source chain) and receiver account (in the destination chain) MUST be represented using CAIP-10 account identifiers.

-This includes a CAIP-2 chain identifier.

 Note that these are ASCII-encoded strings.

-In some parts of the interface the account and the chain parts of the CAIP-10 identifier will be presented separately rather than as a single string, or the chain part will be implicit.
+A CAIP-10 account identifier embeds a CAIP-2 chain identifier along with an address.
+In some parts of the interface, the address and the chain parts will be provided separately rather than as a single string, or the chain part will be implicit.

 #### Payload